nate-strauser/meteor-cookbook/svg/recipe.md

     }
 });
 ```

-These helpers look up the source or target node and provide the x or y coordinate of that object.
-This code is fairly simple as our nodes are circles, thus we can point to the x/y coordinate of the node as the coordinates are the center of the shape.
+These helpers look up the source or target node and provide the X or Y coordinate of that object.
+This code is fairly simple as our nodes are circles, thus we can point to the X/Y coordinate of the node as the coordinates are the center of the shape.
 If we used rectangles we would have to do some additional calculations as rectangle coordinates are the bottom left of the shape.

 ```